A Bespoke Tajikistan Tour

 - Rain jacket and pants

 Yes.
-We will travel with cars that will transport your kit, camping gear and bikes when not needed.
+We will travel with 4WD vehicles that will transport your kit, camping gear and bikes when not needed.
 We will also be using donkeys with porters for carrying your luggage when in more remote areas that the cars cannot reach.

 How much are flights?